redhat-openstack/infrared/docs/source/contribute.rst

 Red Hatters
 -----------
 RedHat Employees should submit their changes via `review.gerrithub.io`_.
+To upload new reviews or vote on existing ones, membership in at least ``rhosqeauto-contrib`` is needed.
+Ask any `existing members of rhosqeauto-contrib`_ to add You in there.

-Only members of ``rhosqeauto-core`` on group on GerritHub or ``redhat-openstack`` (RDO) organization on GitHub can submit patches. ask any of the current members about it.
+Only members of ``rhosqeauto-core`` can submit (merge) the patches.

 You can use git-review (dnf/yum/pip install).
 To initialize the directory of ``infrared`` execute ``git review -s``.